 In addition to assets, the statements of net position report a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period and will not be recognized as an outflow of resources or expenses until then.
 For current or advance refunding resulting in defeasance of debt, the difference between the reacquisition price and the net carrying amount of the old debts (i.e., deferred charges) is reported as a deferred outflow of resources and amortized to interest expense based on the effective interest method over the remaining life of the old debt or the life of the new debt, whichever is shorter.
-When the City pays the pension contributions after the measurement date, the City reports deferred outflows of resources.
-When there is an increase in pension expense arising from the recognition of differences between projected and actual earnings on pension plan investments, the City reports a deferred outflow of resources until the increase is recognized in expense.
-The City's deferred outflows of resources as of June 30, 2017 is \$112,500, which consists of \$4,807 loss on refunding, and \$107,693 related to pensions.
+When the City makes the pension contributions and OPEB payments after the measurement date, the City reports deferred outflows of resources.
+When there is an increase in pension expense arising from the recognition of change in assumptions and of differences between projected and actual earnings on pension plan investments, the City reports a deferred outflow of resources until the increase is recognized in expense.
+The City's deferred outflows of resources as of June 30, 2018 is \$147,012, which consists of \$4,571 loss on refunding, \$141,934 related to pensions and \$507 related to OPEB.

 In addition to liabilities, the statement of net position and the governmental fund financial statements report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources or revenues until then.
-When there is a decrease in pension expense arising from the recognition of changes in assumptions, of differences between expected and actual experience, and of differences between projected and actual earnings on pension plan investments, the City reports a deferred inflow of resources until the decrease is recognized in expense.
-The City's deferred inflows of resources related to pensions are \$29,735 as of June 30, 2017.
+When there is a decrease in pension and OPEB expense arising from the recognition of changes in assumptions and of differences between expected and actual experience, the City reports a deferred inflow of resources until the decrease is recognized in expense.
+The City's deferred inflows of resources as of June 30, 2018 is \$26,447, which consists of \$24,854 related to pensions and \$1,593 related to OPEB.
 When a receivable is recorded in governmental fund financial statements but the revenue is not available, the City reports a deferred inflow of resources until the revenue becomes available.
-The City has recorded deferred inflows of resources - unavailable revenues of \$27,960 in the General Fund, \$177 in the Housing Assistance Fund, and \$6,036 in the nonmajor governmental funds.
+The City has recorded deferred inflows of resources - unavailable revenues of \$23,271 in the General Fund, \$125 in the Housing Assistance Fund, and \$5,872 in the nonmajor governmental funds.